Date of Birth:

 BIO:

-Glancy was awarded a patent in 1923 for her design of the first progressive lens for eyeglasses.
-She received thirteen patents for her innovations during the period from 1929-1945.
+But Glancy’s contributions to ophthalmic optics were important and many.
+She was awarded a patent in 1923 for her design of the first progressive lens for eyeglasses—now in wide use.
+She received thirteen additional patents for her innovations between 1929-1945.
 Her passion for astronomy never faded, as she continued to write astronomy papers with her advisor Armin Leuschner.
-Though she was not able to work in that field, she made her mark on another one, and as of 1950 was the sole woman lens designer in the world.
+Though she was not able to work in astronomy, she made her mark in another field.
+As of 1950 she was the sole woman lens designer in the world.

 Womanhood is a public art and digital media project that promotes the historical contributions of women to Santa Clara County. https://womanhoodproject.org/